shanahdt/MUSI3030/_sources/syllabus.txt

 Course Objectives
 ===================

-This course surveys predominantly European music in the nineteenth century.
+This course surveys European music in the nineteenth century.
-We will cover a breadth of composers (Chopin, Liszt, Schumann, Berlioz, Wagner, and Verdi, among others), genres (solo instrumental, art song, choral, instrumental chamber music, concerto, symphony, opera), nations and regions (France, Germany and Austria, Italy, Russia, North America), and topics (salon culture, virtuosity, folk music, orientalism, musical meaning, memorialization, etc.).
+We will cover a wide array of composers (Chopin, Liszt, Schumann, Berlioz, Wagner, and Verdi, among others), genres (solo instrumental, art song, choral, instrumental chamber music, symphony, opera), nations and regions (France, Germany and Austria, Italy, Russia, North America), and topics (salon culture, virtuosity, folk music, orientalism, musical meaning, etc.).
+|
-Ability to read scores is required; Theory 1 (MUSI 3310) strongly recommended as a prerequisite.
+We will be reading scores throughout the semester.
+Theory 1 (MUSI 3310) strongly recommended as a prerequisite.
+|
 For music majors: This course fulfills either the first historical requirement or an elective requirement.
+|
 Enrollment deadlines: The last day in the College to add a course is Tuesday, September 10th; the last day to drop a course is Wednesday, September 11th; the last day to withdraw from a course is Tuesday, October 22nd.